StevenTianRa/World-Cup-Info-System/README.md

 Application driver QueryDB.java is located at /SourceCode/Solutions.
 Input commands "java QueryDB.java -d ." to compile.
 Then input "java QueryDB" to run application.

-For your convenience, you can run scripts test-sample.sh or test-production.sh to create and load sample/production database, and run respective database-driven application.
+For your convenience, you can run scripts /SourceCode/test-sample.sh or /SourceCode/test-production.sh to create and load sample/production database, and run respective database-driven application.

+For required test-sample.sql, test-sample.out,  test-production.sql, test-production.out, we provide a copy
+for each in the git repo.

 Current features:
 1. Allows users to look up some information about a past World Cup given the year, including the country in which it is hosted, its attendance